Performance Improvement Plans (PIPs): Complete Guide (+ Pro Tips)

-Managers will create PIPs to help employees improve their work, boost efficiency, and that has a ripple effect across the rest of the business.
+Managers will create PIPs to help employees improve their work, and boost efficiency, and that has a ripple effect across the rest of the business.

-What to Do if You’re Put on a Performance Improvement Plan
+What to Do If You’re Put on a Performance Improvement Plan

 Being put on a plan that tells you how much you need to improve can feel a little soul-crushing.
 You might be kept up all night thinking, “Am I going to get fired?
 Should I look for another job?”

 Honestly, maybe.
 It’s entirely possible that the performance review plan is only there to cover your boss legally before they boot you out the door.
 But before you panic, it’s also just as possible that your company is genuinely invested in you and hopes you hit your goals so they can keep you.